Implications of Einstein-Weyl Causality on Quantum Mechanics

-We first show $T$ has a countable real line.
+We now will show that this theory can contain rather interesting polynomial functions.
+Let $w$ be an infinite natural number.
 Recall the definition of ``rational numbers'' as the set of ratios, in ZF called $Q$, of any two members of the set $\omega$.
-In $T$, we can likewise, using the axiom of unions, establish for $\omega^*$ the set of ratios of any two of its natural numbers, finite or infinite.
+In T, we can likewise, using the axiom of unions, establish for $w$ the set of ratios of any two of its members.
 This will become an ``enlargement'' of the rational numbers and we shall call this enlargement $Q^*$.
 Two members of $Q^*$ are called ``identical'' if their ratio is 1.
 We now employ the symbol ``$\equiv$'' for ``is identical to.''
 Furthermore, an ``infinitesimal'' is a member of $Q^*$ ``equal'' to 0, i.e., letting $y$ signify the member and employing the symbol ``='' to signify equality, $y=0 \leftrightarrow \forall k [y < 1/k]$, where $k$ is a finite natural number.
 The reciprocal of an infinitesimal is ``infinite''.
 A member of $Q^*$ that is not an infinitesimal and not infinite is ``finite''.
-The constructibility axiom well-orders the set of constructible subsets of $\omega^*$ and gives a metric space.
-These subsets then represent the binimals forming a countable real line $R^*$.
-In this theory $R^*$ is a subset of $Q^*$.
+Obviously, $y \equiv0\rightarrow\ y=0$.
+The constructibility axiom now allows creation of a set of constructible subsets of $\omega^*$ and, in addition, provides a distance measure, giving a metric space $R^*$.
+The members of $R^*$ represent the binimals (i.e., binary decimals) forming a dense, denumerable space.

 An \textbf{\emph{equality-preserving}} bijective map $\phi(x,u)$ between intervals $X$ and $U$ of $R^*$ in which $x \in X$ and $u \in U$ such that $\forall x_1, x_2, u_1, u_2 [\phi(x_1, u_1) \wedge \phi (x_2,u_2) \rightarrow (x_1 - x_2 = 0 \leftrightarrow u_1 - u_2 = 0)]$ creates pieces which are biunique and homeomorphic.
 Note that $U=0$ if and only if $X=0$, i.e., the piece is inherently relational.